Skip to content

 Digital service providers

-If you are a business making supplies of digital services to UK consumers, those supplies are Subject to UK VAT.
-Therefore, digital service providers such as softwares, apps, ebooks, and subscriptions are subject to VAT if their income in the UK passes the VAT registration threshold of £85,000.
+If you are a business making supplies of digital services to UK consumers, those supplies are subject to UK VAT.
+Therefore, digital service providers such as softwares, apps, ebooks, and subscriptions are subject to VAT if their income in the UK passes the VAT registration threshold of £90,000.
 As a business, these types of expenses can be claimed back.

-However, less well-known or smaller digital service providers may not be VAT registered so you can’t claim back the VAT you have spent on these services.
-Nonetheless, you should keep records of those larger transactions.
+However, less well-known or smaller digital service providers may not be VAT registered so there will be no VAT to reclaim on these purchases.
+Nonetheless, you should still keep records (including invoices and receipts) of these transactions.

 If you are a UK supplier of digital services to consumers outside the UK, then these supplies are not liable to UK VAT, but you may be liable to VAT in the country where the consumer is based.